-If you’ve got a big red ring around Thursday 17 August you will know that A Level results day is fast approaching.
+If you’ve got a big red ring around 13 August you will know that A-level results day is fast approaching.
 A common question asked by students is what is Clearing like?
-To help you out, we’ve asked Amanda Stewart, Dion Jones, Sophie Prescott and Sophie Smith, who came through Clearing last year, how it worked for them.
+To help you out, we’ve asked Amanda Stewart, Dion Jones, Sophie Prescott and Sophie Smith, who came through Clearing, how it worked for them.

 Why did you go through Clearing?

 Amanda: I had chosen a different course to start with, but law had always been what I really wanted to do, so I wanted to change.